openhpc/cloudwg/README.md

 # OpenHPC-AWS-PEARC
-AWS-OpenHPC integration by Cloud Infrastructure Research Computing - The University of Texas at Dallas in collaboration with The University of Texas at Austin, Amazon, Dell, Pittsburgh Super Computing Center,
+AWS-OpenHPC integration by Cloud Infrastructure Research Computing - The University of Texas at Dallas in collaboration with The University of Texas at Austin, Amazon, Dell, Pittsburgh Super Computing Center, and Intel